RegisSalesRA/Django_Flutter_AboutMe/README.md

 First Step:

-    chacek if you using virtualenv enabled
+    chacek if you are using virtualenv if you not just use this command below python -m venv <name virtual env>
     source venv/<virtual name>/activate
     then
+    install dependencies
     pip3 install -r requirements.txt

 Second Step: